craftercms/docs/source/system-administrators/profile/index.rst

 ..
 NOTE::
-  This guide assumes that you have already installed and configured MongoDB, or you've used Crafter CMS's Gradle build system (which will install MongoDB for you).
+  This guide assumes that you have already installed and configured MongoDB, or you've used CrafterCMS's Gradle build system (which will install MongoDB for you).
 You can find more information in the official documentation: https://docs.mongodb.com/manual/installation/